IntelliTect/CodingGuidelines/README.md

 #### INTL0303 - Unused local variable
 TODO: Needs documentation

-#### INTL0304 - Do not implicitly convert between `DateTime` and `DateTimeOffset`.
+#### INTL0304 - Do not implicitly convert from `DateTime` to `DateTimeOffset`.

+Implicit conversion of `DateTime` to `DateTimeOffset` determines timezone offset based on the `DateTime.Kind` value, and for `DateTimeKind.Unspecified` it assumes `DateTimeKind.Local`, which may lead to differing behavior between running locally and on a server.
 Code relying on certain behaviors may function correctly when run in tests locally because all code will be running in the same timezone.
 This same code will fail or have different behavior when some of it is running in a hosted environment like Azure where the time zone is often set to UTC.

 See the feature proposal to remove this from the [dotnet corelib](https://github.com/dotnet/runtime/issues/32954).